Fund secures judgment against businessman over €1.32m debt

 Judge says no bona fide defence to claim for repayment by property finance fund

+In his High Court judgment on Friday, Mr Justice Séamus Noonan said all that was raised in regard to the alleged compromise were “mere assertions” which were “not supported by any evidence”.
+Photograph: Alan Betson

-A financial fund is entitled to summary judgement of €1.32 million against a Dublin businessman, the High Court has ruled.
+A financial fund is entitled to summary judgment of €1.32 million against a Dublin businessman, the High Court has ruled.

 “It is clear to me that Mr Walls has no defence,” he said.